topalovic/byk/README.md

 To test the gem, clone the repo and run:

 ```
-$ bundle
-$ bundle exec rake
+$ bundle && bundle exec rake
 ```

 ## How fast is fast?

 About [10-40x faster](benchmark) than the baseline Ruby implementation on my hardware, depending on the string's Cyrillic content ratio.
-YMMV of course.

-## Raison d'être

 This kind of speed-up might be worthwhile for massive localization projects, e.g. sites supporting dual script content.
 Remember, `Benchmark` is your friend.

-I found transliteration to be a straightforward little problem that lends itself well to optimization.
-It also gave me an excuse to play with Ruby extensions, so there :smirk_cat:

 ## Compatibility

-Byk is supported under MRI Ruby >= 1.9.2.
+Byk is supported under MRI 1.9.2+.

-I don't plan to support 1.8.7 or older due to substantial C API changes between 1.8 and 1.9.
 It doesn't build under Rubinius currently, but I intend to support it in future releases.